edimundos/cs50-final-project/README.md

 # PIC-FINDER
 #### Video Demo:  <https://youtu.be/IE3KVidzk88>
-#### Description: PIC-FINDER is a web application that helps you locate yourself in a folder of pictures.
-It is particularly useful for identifying your presence in photos from events, parties, or gatherings.
+#### Description: My PIC-FINDER project is a web application designed to assist users in effortlessly locating themselves within a collection of pictures, especially those captured during events, parties, or social gatherings.
+Users begin by creating an account, providing a personalized experience for managing their images.
+Once logged in, they can upload a folder of pictures, and the application utilizes face recognition AI to identify the user's face within the images.
+After that, the recognized images can be downloaded as a zip folder to the users device.
+Additionally, the application features a clean and simple user interface, making the process seamless and enjoyable.

 ## Features
 #### **Face Recognition**: The application uses face recognition to identify your face in the uploaded pictures.
 You can upload a folder of pictures, and the application will determine if you are present in any of them.